jimishol/cholidean-harmony-structure/README.md

+Open File Explorer
+    You can press Windows + E or click the folder icon on the taskbar.
+Navigate to the location where you want application to be Right-click in the blank sp
+    In the folder area, right-click and choose New > Folder.
+Name your folder
+    Harmony Structure (or whatever you like) and press Enter.

-https://github.com/FluidSynth/fluidsynth/releases -> download zip -> unzib the excecutable is Inside fluidsynth-2.4.7-win10-x64\bin\fluidsynth
+https://github.com/FluidSynth/fluidsynth/releases -> download zip -> move zip inside the floder you created e.g. Harmony Structure
-Does not include soundsfonts.
+Unzip there.
+The excecutable is Inside fluidsynth-...downloaded_version...\bin\fluidsynth It does not include soundsfonts.
 Grab from https://github.com/FluidSynth/fluidsynth/blob/master/sf2/VintageDreamsWaves-v2.sf2 and right of screen Download raw file or from wherever you like.
-Much better are https://github.com/Jacalz/fluid-soundfont/blob/master/original-files/FluidR3_GM.sf2
+Very good are the https://github.com/Jacalz/fluid-soundfont/blob/master/original-files/FluidR3_GM.sf2
+Move them in the same file e.g. Harmony Structure.

+(you can check it is working by Command Prompt.
-Shift+RMB in folder where you want command Prompt -> Open Power Shell here. give something like (don't forget TAB can complete what you are trying to write and make typing much easier)  .\fluidsynth-2.4.7-win10-x64\bin\fluidsynth.exe .\FluidR3_GM.sf2 '.\beethoven_symphony_5_1_(c)galimberti.mid' beethoven_symphony_5_1_(c)galimberti.mid was downloaded from assets/ subfolder the same way
+Shift+RMB in the folder e.g Harmony Structure, choose Open Power Shell here. give something like (don't forget TAB can complete what you are trying to write and make typing much easier)  .\fluidsynth-2.4.7-win10-x64\bin\fluidsynth.exe .\FluidR3_GM.sf2 '.\beethoven_symphony_5_1_(c)galimberti.mid' beethoven_symphony_5_1_(c)galimberti.mid was downloaded from assets/ subfolder the same way